MK12step/MK12step/index.md

 <mark>**COVID UPDATE:**</mark>

-**Due to the COVID pandemic weekly meetings are now taking place via Zoom Video Confrencing.
+<span class="highlightme">**Due to the COVID pandemic weekly meetings are now taking place via Zoom Video Confrencing.
-Please contact us on the details below for the meeting details and links.**
+Please contact us on the details below for the meeting details and links.**<\span>
 ### Markdown
 ### Markdown